ProiectPE/CareerQuest/README.md

 ## PROJECT SETUP

  - Make sure Docker is running (On Windows, install Dev Container extension (for the make command) )
- - Make sure the Controllers are the correct ones (so far, we’re using the hello-world ones)
+ - Decomment default Controllers and comment custom ones (so far, we’re using the hello-world ones)

  - **Make build** -> do this any time you change controllers
  - **./start.sh** (On Mac, you need to add /workspaces directory to File Sharing in Docker before)